hamzeen/learn-js/javascript/quiz.md

 .blue { background: blue; }
 .red { background: red; }

-// we see Hello in red bg.
+// we see Hello in RED bg.
 The order the class ref here is no importnant.
 <div class="red blue">Hello</div>
 ```